-Quizzes, homework assignments, exams, and the project allow students to accumulate points throughout the semester.
-These are added and compared against the total possible as a percentage.
+Quizzes, homework assignments, exams, and the project allow a student to accumulate points throughout the semester.
+These total earned points are added and compared against the total possible as a percentage.

 Exams and Project are typically worth 100 pts each (~ 75% of the total points).
 Homework and quizzes from 5-10 pts (~ 25% of the total points).
-Assuming that 2 exams, one project, and 10 homework assignments are given, this will mean a total possible of 400 points can be accumulated.
+Assuming that 2 exams, one project, and 10 homework/quiz assignments are given, this will mean a total possible of 400 points can be accumulated.
 The student grade will be calculated as follows:

-Grade = Student's score / Total possible points = %
+Grade = (Student's score / Total possible points) 100 = %